-I recently watched a video that the Texas and Pennsylvania Lawyers Assistance Programs created, which shows how lawyers and others have been affected by suicide.
-Some of the speakers in the video have attempted suicide; some have family members who have taken their own lives; and some know lawyers who have died from suicide.
+Last year, the Texas and Pennsylvania Lawyers Assistance Programs created a video that shows how lawyers and others have been affected by suicide.
+Some of the speakers in the video have attempted suicide; some have family members who have taken their own lives; and some know lawyers or judges who have died from suicide.
 The video shows the aftermath of suicide and how it affects family members, friends and other survivors.
 But, to me, the most powerful point the video makes is how important it is just to ask someone if they are ok.

 In the video, a lawyer speaks about a friend who attempted suicide by jumping off the Golden Gate Bridge when he was 17, but he survived, and he lived to tell his story.
 The day he decided to die, he was sobbing.
 He saw his father, while crying, and he hugged his father for the last time, or so he thought.
 He got on a bus—still crying—and nobody asked him if he was ok.
 He got to the bridge, still sobbing, and instead of asking him if he was ok, a woman asked him to take her picture.
 He took her picture, and then he jumped.
 He said that if one person would have asked him if he was ok, he would not have jumped.
 The second he jumped, he regretted it.
 He said that the saddest thing in the four seconds it took him to hit the water was that he was going to die and his family did not know that he wanted to live.